Tilehurst railway station: Services

+The typical off-peak is two trains per hour in each direction between London Paddington and Didcot Parkway.
+On Sundays, the service is reduced to hourly in each direction.

 Facilities

 The station has four platforms, one on each of the fast and relief (slow) lines, although the platforms on the fast lines see little use except during track works on the line between Reading and Didcot.
 The platforms are linked to each other and the station entrance, on the down fast platform, by a footbridge that is accessed by stairs and does not have lifts.
 Toilets are available in the building on the central platform.
 The station car park has spaces for 118 cars.

 There is a waiting room on the middle platform.
-A small waiting room was built on the north platform, but although it looks old, it is of modern construction.
+A small waiting room was built on the north platform but, although it looks old, it is of modern construction.

-The main ticket office on the south side is manned usually on weekday mornings but tickets can also be purchased from an automatic machine using debit or credit cards only.
+The main ticket office on the south side is usually staffed on weekday mornings, but tickets can also be purchased from an automatic machine using debit or credit cards only.

 Future plans

 There are future plans to upgrade the station, with the provision of lifts to access the footbridge and an upgrade to the station car park to provide a second level, increasing capacity to 217 cars.
 There are also plans for a new covered and secure cycle area for up to 100 bikes, extra retail facilities, and an upgraded station forecourt.
 These plans were announced in 2020, with an expected completion date in 2024 subject to funding.